willowtreeapps/namegame-test-suite/README.md

 This test suite supports WillowTree's Name Game, hosted at https://willowtreeapps.github.io/TE-namegame-interview/

 The suite is written in Javascript.
-There are two options to run the tests - Cypress and Testcafe
+There are two options to run the tests - Cypress and Testcafe.
+Our preferred option is Cypress.
+The Testcafe version should only be used when the Cypress test is not an option.

 - Learn more about Cypress at https://docs.cypress.io/guides/core-concepts/introduction-to-cypress
 - Learn more about Testcafe at https://devexpress.github.io/testcafe/documentation